P-p-H-d/mlib/README.md

 ### Out-of-memory error

-When a memory exhaustion is reached, the global macro `M_MEMORY_FULL` is called and the function returns immediately after.
+When a memory exhaustion is reached, the global macro `M_MEMORY_FULL` is called.
+It is supposed to terminate the execution flow of the function.
 The object remains in a valid (if previously valid) and unchanged state in this case.

 By default, the macro prints an error message and aborts the program: